chrisw53/twitter-bot/README.md

 # What this is:
-A twitter bot that automatically retweet memes.
+A simple twitter bot that automatically retweet memes.

-# What we'll need:
+# What you'll need:
 1. A twitter account
 2. NPM
 3. Node JS

-# How to get started:
+# How to start:
 1. Download the source code and run `npm install` to grab the dependencies
 2. Register a twitter account with a mobile number and proceed to apps.twitter.com
 3. Create a new app, generate a pair of access token and secret.